-Having car insurance in Michigan is required.
-Drivers must meet the minimum insurance requirements to operate a vehicle on the road.
-Having valid car insurance coverage is also something the police check for.
-But how do officers know if you have insurance?
-In addition to carrying proof of your no-fault insurance, the police can run your plates to get updated information on your insurance status.
+Michigan law requires all drivers to have car insurance and meet the minimum insurance requirements to operate a vehicle.
+Police also check if drivers have valid car insurance coverage when they stop motorists.
+But how do officers know if you have no-fault insurance?
+Police can run your license plates to get updated information on your insurance status.

-Below, Jay Trucks discusses the tools used by the police to check a driver’s insurance status, what happens when false information is provided or you are found driving without insurance, as well as how license plate insurance detection benefits both officers and drivers.
+Below, Jay Trucks discusses the tools used by police to check a driver’s insurance status, what happens when you provide false information, or police catch you driving without insurance, and how license plate insurance detection benefits both officers and drivers.

-If you need legal help or are unsure of your coverage limits in the event of a car accident, one of our licensed attorneys is here to offer assistance.
-We offer an initial consultation at no cost or risk to you.
+If you have been in a car accident and need legal help or are unsure of your coverage limits, one of our licensed attorneys is here to offer assistance.
+We provide an initial consultation at no cost or risk to you.

-How Does the Police Know I Have Insurance?
+How Do the Police Know I Have Insurance?

-The police will know if you have a valid insurance policy by running your plates through an electronic verification system, which is accessed directly from their in-car computers.
+The police will know if you have a valid insurance policy by running your license plates through an electronic verification system accessed directly from their in-car computers.
 These systems and the scanning methods used by the police to capture license plate information vary from state to state.

 In Michigan, the Law Enforcement Information Network (LEIN) database is a statewide computerized information system that enables officers to access and/or modify stored information.
-This includes verifying insurance coverage through drivers’ license records and vehicle registrations.
+This system allows them to verify insurance coverage through driver’s license records and vehicle registrations.

 The LEIN system helps police quickly identify the following: